 Parts and tips from 124+ owners who fixed this issue

-Honda Sensing collision mitigation braking system (CMBS) gives false alarms and phantom braking, particularly during left-hand turns through intersections with opposite traffic, and on windy roads.
+On the 2017-2023 Honda Ridgeline, honda Sensing collision mitigation braking system (CMBS) gives false alarms and phantom braking, particularly during left-hand turns through intersections with opposite traffic, and on windy roads.
 The forward collision warning also fails to alert in actual collision scenarios.
 NHTSA investigation EA21-005 covers 2017-2022 models (focus on Accord/CR-V but Ridgeline also affected).
 ODI received 1,294 consumer complaints regarding unexpected AEB activation, with data indicating 47 crashes and 93 injuries potentially linked to phantom braking.
 Honda attributed some issues to radar positioning.

 Common Symptoms